About Rebecca Swenson

 A Little More About Me

-I grew up in Northern Michigan and am thrilled to have returned home with my husband to raise our children near their grandparents.
-My husband and I are proud parents to our two biological children and also excited to be newly licensed foster parents.
-When I’m not at work, I enjoy looking for Petoskey stones at the beach, hiking and camping, cross-country skiing, knitting, and volunteering at my children’s schools or as a mentor with Generations Ahead.
-Our family also enjoys exploring new countries and cultures.
+I grew up in Northern Michigan and am thrilled to have returned home with my husband to raise our children closer to their grandparents.
+My husband and I are proud parents to our two biological children and sometimes more (we are also licensed foster parents).
+When I’m not at work, I enjoy looking for Petoskey stones at the beach, hiking, skiing, and other outdoor activities.
+I also spend time volunteering as a mentor with Generations Ahead or at my children’s school.
+As a family, we like exploring new countries and cultures during our holidays.
 Some of the places we’ve been together include Spain, Australia, Dubai, Borneo, Thailand, Macau, and Cambodia.
-I speak a little bit (yi dian dian) of Mandarin from our time living abroad in Hangzhou, China, and can often be found trying to learn more.
-One of my all-time favorite games to play with friends is mahjong.
-And of course, because I’m a native Michigan gal, I play euchre too.
+I speak a little bit (yī diǎn diǎn) of Mandarin from our time living abroad in Hangzhou, China.
+One of my all-time favorite games to play with friends is Mahjong.
 When I meet with your child, we might “break the ice” by playing a slightly easier game such as Jenga or I-Spy.